 At a Glance

-▲▲▲ Royal Way/Ulica Długa Gdańsk’s colorful showpiece main drag, cutting a picturesque swath through the heart of the wealthy burghers’ neighborhood.
+▲▲▲ Royal Way Walk Gdańsk's colorful showpiece main drag, cutting a picturesque swath through the heart of the wealthy burghers' neighborhood.

-▲▲▲ Solidarity Sights and Gdańsk Shipyard Home to the beginning of the end of Eastern European communism, housing a towering monument and an excellent museum.
+▲▲▲ Solidarity Sights and Gdańsk Shipyard Home to the beginning of the end of European communism, with a towering monument and excellent museum.

-▲▲ Main Town Hall Ornately decorated meeting rooms, town artifacts, and climbable tower with sweeping views.
+▲▲ Main Town Hall Ornately decorated meeting rooms, town artifacts, and tower with sweeping views.

 ▲▲ St. Mary's Church Giant red-brick church crammed full of Gdańsk history.